Expansion of Major League Soccer: St. Louis (2023)

+San Diego (2025)

+In 1996, then-MLS commissioner Doug Logan called San Diego, California, a "prime candidate" for potential expansion for the newly established league.
+In 2014, Commissioner Garber mentioned San Diego as an expansion candidate, and again in April 2016.
+The potential ownership group included MLB San Diego Padres owner Peter Seidler.
+An MLS team in San Diego would be located close to two MLS teams in Los Angeles, as well as the Liga MX side Xolos of Tijuana.
+The NFL's Chargers 2017 relocation to Los Angeles accelerated the chances for an MLS expansion team in San Diego.

+On February 20, 2017, a new plan for the Mission Valley site of the facility then known as Qualcomm Stadium was unveiled by a La Jolla investment group that was trying to lure a Major League Soccer team to San Diego.
+The former LA Galaxy striker Landon Donovan joined the San Diego ownership group on March 3, 2017.
+Donovan's group missed its attempt to bring an MLS team after losing the ballot measure to San Diego State University's new football stadium project in November 2018.
+By May 2022, MLS was interested in San Diego again as other groups began to pursue the city's franchise.
+In February 2023, Don Garber said San Diego remains an option for expansion.

+On May 18, 2023, Don Garber announced at Snapdragon Stadium that San Diego would be the league's 30th team, starting play during the 2025 season.
+The San Diego FC ownership group includes Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation, which paid an expansion fee of $500 million.

 Current expansion candidates

-Commissioner Don Garber stated in May 2018 that "Detroit, Sacramento, San Diego are still in active discussions with us."

 On April 18, 2019, the league announced it would expand to 30 teams.
 Ownership groups from Sacramento and St. Louis were given exclusive rights to negotiate for spots 28 and 29 at an expansion fee of $200 million each, while the league's Board of Governors deferred a decision on a fee and timetable for the 30th team.
 St. Louis was announced as an expansion team in August 2019.
-Sacramento was announced as an team on October 21, 2019, but the owner later abandoned the bid.
+Sacramento was announced as an expansion team on October 21, 2019, but the owner later abandoned the bid.
 Charlotte was announced as an expansion team on December 17.

 In February 2020, Garber stated there are more cities aiming to join the league and at some point they were to expand further.
-According to him, Las Vegas, Indianapolis, San Diego, Detroit and Phoenix still had interest in joining the league, and Garber kept the discussions going.
+According to him, Las Vegas, Indianapolis, San Diego, Detroit, and Phoenix still had interest in joining the league, and Garber kept the discussions going.

-In February 2023, Garber said that the league's plan is to announce the 30th team by the end of the year, and that the league was open to expanding beyond 30 teams.
+In February 2023, Garber said that the league's plan was to announce the 30th team by the end of the year, and that the league was open to expanding beyond 30 teams.
+However, after San Diego was awarded the 30th team in May 2023, Garber said "I don't think sitting here today that we have any plan in the near future to go beyond 30 teams."